DrewWeth/Etsy_Proj/README.md

 ## Usage
 This section details how to use this project after successfully completing step 3 from the [installing](#installing) section

-There are 3 main commands: add, list, and listen.
+There are 3 main commands: `add`, `list`, and `listen` which are detailed below.
+When inputting a track, album, or artist name double quotes can be emitting if the input is only one word.
 ####ADD
 The add command has 3 sub commands: artist, album, and track.
 Before adding an album, the artist must exist.
 Before adding a track, the album and artist must exist.
 * USAGE: `add artist bob`
-* USAGE: `add album The amazing race by bob`
+* USAGE: `add album "The amazing race" by bob`
-* USAGE: `add track The amazing race`
+* USAGE: `add track "Great song" on "The amazing race" by bob`

 ####LIST
 The list command has 3 subcommands and 1 optional value: artists, albums, tracks, and [top].